-Taxi: Taxis are available from the taxi stand outisde the arrivals areas, with Főtaxi (tel: (1) 222 2222) the main supplier.
-Maximum fixed fares from the airport are set by a zoning system, and start at around Ft6,000.
+Taxi: Taxis are available from the taxi stand outside the arrivals areas, with Főtaxi (tel: (1) 222 2222) the main supplier.
+Maximum fixed fares from the airport are set by a zoning system, and these start at around Ft6,000.

 Banking facilities, ATMs and bureaux de change are available in the terminals and the SkyCourt link building.

-There is a lost property service is on hand for enquiries about items lost at the airport (tel: (70) 332 4006).
-Left-luggage is located in the arrivals area of Terminal 2B, open daily 24 hours.
+A lost property service is on hand for enquiries about items lost at the airport (tel: (70) 332 4006).
+A 24-hour left-luggage service is located in the arrivals area of Terminal 2B.
 Lockers are available on the ground floor of the SkyCourt.

 Business-class passengers in Terminal 2 have access to the SkyCourt Lounge (tel: (1) 296 7370), which is located in the SkyCourt shopping area.
 Facilities here include computers, printers, fax and telephones.
 The Executive Lounge (tel: (1) 296 8533) provides a range of services, including private check-in and refreshments.
 A further lounge, the Celebi Platinum Lounge (tel: (1) 296 5933), is located in the transit area of Terminal 2.